wp-mbjtechnolabs/smart-paypal-checkout-for-woocommerce/README.txt

  * Advanced credit and debit card payments ( with 3D Secure for If you are based in Europe, you are subjected to PSD2.
 PayPal recommends this option )

 = Quality Control =
-Payment processing can\'t go wrong.
-It\'s as simple as that.
-Our certified PayPal engineers have developed and thoroughly tested this plugin on the PayPal sandbox (test) servers to ensure your customers don\'t have problems paying you.
+Payment processing can't go wrong.
+It's as simple as that.
+Our certified PayPal engineers have developed and thoroughly tested this plugin on the PayPal sandbox (test) servers to ensure your customers don't have problems paying you.

 = Seamless PayPal Integration =
 Stop bouncing back and forth between WooCommerce and PayPal to manage and reconcile orders.
-We\'ve made sure to include all WooCommerce order data in PayPal transactions so that everything matches in both places.
-If you\'re looking at a PayPal transaction details page it will have all of the same data as a WooCommerce order page, and vice-versa.
+We've made sure to include all WooCommerce order data in PayPal transactions so that everything matches in both places.
+If you're looking at a PayPal transaction details page it will have all of the same data as a WooCommerce order page, and vice-versa.

 = Get Involved =
 Developers can contribute to the source code on the [Smart PayPal Checkout For WooCommerce GitHub repository](https://github.com/wp-mbjtechnolabs/smart-paypal-checkout-for-woocommerce).